Trusting What You Cannot See: Auditable Fine-Tuning and Inference for Proprietary AI: Evaluation

 \subsubsection{Adversarial Example Attacks on Activations}

-As established in Section~\ref{subsec:inference_verification_exp}, \sysname prevents providers from fabricating outputs by verifying recorded activations.
+As established in Section~\ref{subsec:inference_verification}, \sysname prevents providers from fabricating outputs by verifying recorded activations.
 However, could adversaries inject adversarial perturbations into intermediate activations that evade detection?

-\textbf{Attack formulation.} We evaluate both untargeted and targeted attacks using Projected Gradient Descent (PGD) \cite{pgd} with $L_2$ norm constraints.
-In the untargeted setting, the adversary seeks to minimize the perturbation magnitude while flipping the model's prediction:

-In the targeted setting, the adversary forces the model to predict a specific target label $t$:

-To maximize attack strength, we consider adversaries that inject perturbations at every block boundary activation throughout the model.
-For a model with $B$ blocks, the adversary optimizes perturbations $\{\delta_b\}_{b=1}^{B}$ at each block boundary to collectively minimize the $L_2$ norm while achieving the attack objective.

-\textbf{Evaluation.} We evaluate the attack with varying layer block sizes to understand how block granularity affects the perturbation budget required for successful attacks.
+We formulate the untargeted and targeted activation attacks in Appendix~\ref{app:activation_perturbation_attacks}.
+We evaluate the attack with varying layer block sizes to understand how block granularity affects the perturbation budget required for successful attacks.
 Figure~\ref{fig:adversarial_attack_stats} summarizes the maximum and minimum $L_2$ perturbation magnitudes across all blocks for both untargeted and targeted attacks.

-Maximum perturbations occur predominantly at early layers while minimum perturbations concentrate at later layers, as later layers require smaller perturbations due to shorter propagation paths to the output.
+Maximum perturbations occur predominantly at early layers, while minimum perturbations concentrate at later layers, as later layers require smaller perturbations due to shorter propagation paths to the output.
 As $B_L$ increases, maximum perturbations decrease because recorded activations shift to later layers, while minimum perturbations increase due to fewer boundaries to exploit.

 Comparing these perturbation magnitudes against numerical errors in Figure~\ref{fig:inference_accuracy} reveals a critical vulnerability when using bfloat16 precision.
 In many configurations, adversarial perturbations fall within or near bfloat16's recomputation error range, making it nearly impossible to establish an effective threshold that distinguishes malicious perturbations from legitimate numerical errors without triggering excessive false positives.
 This enables attacks that evade detection by exploiting the inherent numerical tolerance.